oernster/3D-printing-info/moonraker/voron-temps/README.md

 ## 1a) Adjust the IP address in app.py to be the IP address of your Voron here: MOONRAKER_API_URL = "http://(your ip without angled brackets):7125/printer/objects/query"

-## 2) Install Python 3 (https://www.python.org); ensure you add the PYTHONPATH on windows during install.
+## 2) Install Python 3 (https://www.python.org); ensure you add the PYTHONPATH if on windows during install.

 ## 3) Install pip for python